Lego Star Wars: The Complete Saga

 Enable Minikit Locations

-Enable locations for collecting each Minikit in enabled Chapters.
+Enable locations for collecting each Minikit in each Chapter that exists in your slot.
 Minikit locations are progressive within each Chapter (to be changed in the future), so collecting 4 Minikits in any order in a Chapter will send the location checks for Minikit 1, Minikit 2, Minikit 3 and Minikit 4, in that Chapter, in order.
-All Minikits in a Chapter enter logic at the same time, when it is logically possible to reach all Minikits in that Chapter.
-If Minikit locations are not enabled, but the goal requires Minikits, the Minikit Bundle Size will be forcefully set to 10.
-When Minikit locations are not enabled, Bonus levels will not consider the 10/10 Minikit Gold Bricks as part of Gold Brick logic.
+All Minikit locations in a Chapter enter logic at the same time, when it is logically possible to reach all Minikit locations in that Chapter (to be changed in the future).
+If Minikit locations are not enabled, but the goal requires Minikit items, the Minikit Bundle Size will be forcefully set to 10.
+When Minikit locations are not enabled, Bonus levels will not consider the Gold Bricks, awarded for getting all 10 Minikit locations in a Chapter, as part of Gold Brick logic.

 0